cryptosport0/Mindo-AI/README.md

 - 🌍 Launch of the **interactive influence map** (earn points for future rewards).
 - 🎖 **OG Role** available on Discord for early adopters (limited time).
 - 🔜 Upcoming: more details on partnerships and tokenomics.
 Stay tuned!

+## 🆕 Community Update — October 2025

+We’re excited to announce **Mindo AI’s first Content Contest**! 🎨

+The challenge: create the best **infographic** showcasing the incredible growth of our Discord community.
+Between **September 23 and 26**, Mindo AI’s Discord skyrocketed from **952 to over 59,000 members** — a true InfoFi moment!

+📅 **Contest Duration:**
+October 6 → October 13, 2025

+🏆 **Rewards:**
+1st — 800 XP
+2nd — 600 XP
+3rd — 500 XP
+4th — 400 XP
+5th — 300 XP

+💬 **How to Join:**
+1. Create your infographic showing Mindo AI’s Discord growth.
+2. Post it on X (Twitter) and tag **@MindoAI**.
+3. Share your tweet in the Discord channel `📸┃twitter-content`.

+The **top 5 entries** will be selected by the Mindo AI team, and the **winner** will receive an **official repost** from @MindoAI.

+✨ Let’s celebrate community growth and creativity together — the InfoFi revolution is just getting started.